Stebin-17/HACKVERSE/README.md

 # HACKVERSE
-To bring together aspiring CHRIST University Lavasa Campus developers and AI/ML enthusiasts to address real-world business problems.
+To bring together aspiring developers and AI/ML enthusiasts to address real-world business problems.
 By participating in the hackathon, students will gain knowledge of the fundamentals, problem-solving techniques, and applications of Al. Participants must devise a solution and submit it to the judges, audience, and evaluators.
 To overcome challenges and ensure they have a diverse team, students should form a TEAM OF FOUR with individuals from different backgrounds.

 **PROBLEM STATEMENT**